 Manufacturing and Quality Management

 Pareto analysis has its deepest roots in manufacturing quality control.
-In one documented case study, according to a peer-reviewed analysis of coffee sachet production defects, applying the method to identify and address the vital few defect causes reduced the overall defect rate from 2,400 parts per million (PPM) per week to 147 PPM per week – a reduction of approximately 94% [5].
-The method didn’t require fixing everything.
+In one peer-reviewed case study of coffee sachet production defects, applying the method to identify and address the vital few defect causes produced a substantial reduction in the overall defect rate [5].
+The method did not require fixing everything.
 It required fixing the right things.

-In Six Sigma methodology, the Pareto chart appears in the Measure phase of the DMAIC (Define, Measure, Analyze, Improve, Control) process.
+In Six Sigma methodology, the Pareto chart appears in the Measure phase of the DMAIC process.
+DMAIC is Six Sigma’s five-phase structured problem-solving cycle, Define, Measure, Analyze, Improve, and Control, used to guide a quality improvement project from initial diagnosis through to sustained change.
 Teams collect defect data, build Pareto charts, and direct their improvement efforts at the tallest bars [3].
 The Pareto chart is one of the seven basic quality tools standardized by the American Society for Quality, used across manufacturing, healthcare, and project management [4].

 Healthcare Quality Improvement